wp-plugins/w4-post-list/readme.txt

 == Changelog ==
+= 1.6.5 =
+* New: Post author email shortcode
+* New: Post item number shrtcode
-= 1.6.4 =
+* New: Copy list shortcode directly from the lists table page = 1.6.4 =
 * New: Group posts by parent, author, categories, tags, year, month, year month.
 * New: Shortcodes to display group information.
 = 1.6.3 =
 * New: Added shortcode button to insert shortcode quickly, similar as tinymce button = 1.6.1 =
-* New: Added loading state upon changing post type on options page

-= 1.6 =
+* New: Added loading state upon changing post type on options page = 1.6 =
 * New / Clean Option Panel
 * A Lot more shortcodes